How do I write a successful audio guide script for museums?

 ❌ the guide should not distract from the content.

-✅ This means that it must be intuitive and easy to use.
-Ideally, your visitors can use their own device - without having to download or rent a device.
-They scan a QR code and can call up a continuous tour or individual chapters.
+✅ They scan a QR code and can then call up a continuous tour or individual chapters.
+This means that operation must be intuitive and simple.
+Your visitors can use their own device - without having to download or borrow a device.

-It must be possible to create and adapt tours easily and independently.
-If an object moves or an exhibition changes, you can design the audio guide with a simple tool - without any agencies, without spending a lot of time and without high costs.
+✅ It must be possible to create and adapt tours easily and independently.
+If an object moves or an exhibition changes, the audio guide can be designed with a simple tool - without any agencies, without spending a lot of time and without high costs.

 A successful audio guide should also have text and image cues with an intuitive design.
 Visitors can use maps or visual cues to find their way around and see which station they are at.
 A barrier-free solution with a screen reader function should be guaranteed for blind people.